Sign-Air Hands-on Session

 Discover potential partner TSPs based on mobility goals and submit negotiation invitations.

 With your data fields specified, you are now ready to discover potential partners for different mobility goals.
-Given that only one TSP should initiate the negotaition, this task is only performed by railway TSP.
+Given that only one TSP should initiate the negotiation, this task is only performed by the railway TSP.

 Step 1: Click on the Negotiations link in the side menu.